How Many People Die in Car Accidents?

 (World Health Organization)

-American vehicle fatalities dropped for the third consecutive year in 2019.
+American vehicle fatalities dropped again in 2025.

 (National Highway Traffic Safety Administration)